ICRAR/libprofit/docs/api.rst

    Abstract method to be implemented by subclasses.
-   It checks that the parameters supplied to the profile are valid, and signals an error otherwise.
+   It checks that the parameters supplied to the profile are valid, and throws an :class:`invalid_parameter` exception otherwise.

 .. function:: virtual void evaluate(double * image) = 0